 Are Ultra Boost Good Running Shoes?

 The simple truth behind this is that it really isn’t so straightforward to answer.
-From a technical standpoint, both the Ultra Boost and Pure Boost share solid foundations.
+From a technical standpoint, both the Ultra and the Pure share solid foundations.

 So, what is the difference between Pure Boost and Ultra Boost?
 In a general sense, the design philosophy centers around flexible uppers and shock absorbent midsoles.